 The Power Of Light And Color

-Photo Tip: The next time you pick up the camera, pay attention to the feeling that arises at the moment that excites you.
+Photo Tip: The next time you pick up the camera, pay attention to feeling that arises in the moment that excites you.
 Pay attention to the light and the color.
 Ask yourself, how do I feel right now?
-See if you can reflect that using color to capture your story.